andrew/ultimate-awesome/README.md

 - [awesome-podcasts](https://github.com/ipinak/awesome-podcasts) - A curated list of podcasts for all kinds of subjects.
 - [awesome-cv-model](https://github.com/isLinXu/awesome-cv-model) - Awesome cv model.
 - [awesome-telegram](https://github.com/j2a1ck/awesome-telegram) - List of Telegram channel (persian).
-- [awesome-riboseq](https://github.com/JackCurragh/awesome-riboseq) - A list of bioinformatic tools for working with Ribo-Seq data.
 - [awesome-purescript](https://github.com/jackypan1989/awesome-purescript) - A collection of awesome things regarding PureScript.
 - [awesome-assemblyscript](https://github.com/JairusSW/awesome-assemblyscript) - Curated listing for AssemblyScript packages, libraries, and tools. 🚀.
 - [awesome-chatgpt-tools](https://github.com/jalajcodes/awesome-chatgpt-tools) - Repository listing all the awesome tools and services built using ChaGPT and other AI tools.